Woosmap/woosmap-salesforce-commerce-cloud/README.md

 ### Import metadata
 The metadata linked to the cartridge contain mandatory **Custom Preferences** for Woosmap as well as default behaviour to access the store locator page (a link in the footer).

-Before upading the metadata to your SFCC storefront, adapt the following to youir site:
+Before uploading the metadata to your SFCC storefront, adapt the following to youir site:
 1. Under `metadata/woosmap/libraries`, rename the folder `RefArchSharedLibrary` to match the ID of your library.
 2. Open the `metadata/woosmap/libraries/RefArchSharedLibrary/library.xml` file and rename the `library-id` attribute to match your own.
 3. Under `metadata/woosmap/sites`, rename the folder `RefArch` to match the id of your site.